Low-depth Hamiltonian Simulation by Adaptive Product Formula: Adaptive product formula

-In this section, we discuss how to adaptively find the optimal product formula for the Hamiltonian simulation from a fixed input quantum state.
-We analyze the algorithmic errors for the adaptive product formula methods, and based on that, we discuss the quantum resources required to achieve the given simulation accuracy.
-We provide the details of the circuit construction in the two protocols.
+In this section, we discuss how to adaptively find a short product formula for Hamiltonian simulation from a fixed input quantum state.
+We first analyze the algorithmic errors for the adaptive product formula method, and based on that, we discuss the resource requirements to achieve a given simulation accuracy.
+Finally, we discuss the relations to prior works and the quantum resources for implementation.